-If, having considered the 50/50 section, you still decide the LGPS is not for you, you can leave the LGPS at any time on or after your first day of holding office by completing an opt out form and returning it to your council.
+If, having considered the 50/50 section, you still decide the LGPS is not for you, you can leave the LGPS at any time on or after your first day of eligible employment by completing an opt out form.
+You can get an opt out form from your LGPS administering authority.
+Your employer is not allowed to provide this to you, although you must return the completed form to them.
 You might want to take independent financial advice before making the final decision to opt out.

 If you opt out before completing three months' membership, you will be treated as never having been a member.
-Your council will refund to you, through your pay, any contributions you have paid.
+Your employer will refund to you, through your pay, any contributions you have paid.